 Blue Slips - when students are caught doing something right, the adult will give the student a blue slip.
 Every Friday, there is a "blue slip recess" for an additional 10 minutes of free time.
-Also, students are eligible for a drawing in which two students per grade will be given a prize.
+Also, students are eligible for the drawing that two students per grade are given a prize.